Header

 Application

-Please complete the application form for self-organized working groups in a research context and submit as PDF it via UZH Selectus by February 20 after discussing it with the relevant doctoral coordinator: UZH Selectus application for self-organized working groups
+Please complete the application form for self-organized working groups in a research context (DOCX, 152 KB) and submit as PDF it via UZH Selectus by February 20 after discussing it with the relevant doctoral coordinator: UZH Selectus application for self-organized working groups

 Activities eligible for funding include